ajaxian79/algorithms/docs/matrix-rotate.md

 Boyer-Moore: candidate + counter; reset on tie; verify on second pass.

 Segment tree: half-open intervals `[l, r)` simplify the recursion base case.

+Hash to a uniform 64-bit space; on tie, fall back to direct memcmp.